OCA/l10n-germany/l10n_de_tax_statement/readme/ROADMAP.md

 - Report in .xml format in order to import the vat statement on www.elster.de portal in order to avoid manual transmission of the values.
+- Add support for newer tax form versions as they are published by the German tax authorities (BMF/ELSTER).